Brennan Johnson: 2025–26

 Johnson was an unused substitute in Tottenham's defeat on penalties to Paris Saint-Germain in the 2025 UEFA Super Cup on 13 August 2025.
 He returned to the starting lineup for the opening games of the 2025–26 Premier League season, playing as a left winger and scoring in consecutive games against Burnley and Manchester City.
-He scored his first Champion's League goal in a 4-0 home win against Copenhagen.
+He scored his first UEFA Champions League goal in a 4–0 home win against Copenhagen, a match in which he was later sent off for the first time in his career.
+This also made him the first British player to ever score and be sent off in the same Champions League match.

+Under the management of Thomas Frank, who had replaced Ange Postecoglou prior to the start of the 2025–26 season, Johnson was primarily used as a substitute for Tottenham.
+New signing Mohammed Kudus replaced him as Spurs' starting right winger, with Johnson starting only three of the final 16 Premier League matches during his time at the club.

+Crystal Palace

+On 2 January 2026, Johnson was signed by fellow Premier League club Crystal Palace for a reported club record fee of £35 million.
+He was given the number 11 shirt, which was previously worn by Matheus França.
+He made his debut for the club on 4 January, starting and playing 72 minutes of a 2–0 loss to Newcastle United.
+He made 26 appearances in all competitions for Crystal Palace, scoring zero goals and registering two assists, and was an unused substitute as Palace won the 2026 UEFA Conference League final.

+Everton

+On 11 August 2026, Johnson joined Everton on a four-year contract as part of a straight swap deal that saw Dwight McNeil move to Crystal Palace.
+On 22 August, he made his Premier League debut for the club as a substitute in a 2–0 victory over former club Crystal Palace.
+On 26 August, he scored his first goal for Everton in a 4–0 win over Preston North End in the EFL Cup.

 International career

 Youth career

 Johnson played in international friendlies for the England under-16 and under-17 teams before switching to Wales in 2018.
 He played for the Wales under-19 team in the 2019 UEFA European Under-19 Championship qualifiers.
 His first competition goal for a Wales youth team was in his debut for the Wales under-21 team, in a 1–0 victory over the Belgium under-21 team on 6 September 2019, during the 2021 UEFA European Under-21 Championship qualifiers.